Time Master: Reception

+In Issue 31 of Abyss, Dave Nalle noted, "The game system here is simple and easy to play.
+The rules are a bit disorganized and strangely arranged.
+The background is basic but playable."
+However, Nalle pointed out "Timemaster seems more like a tactical wargame with some character rules thrown in as an afterthought ...
+It seems that they expect players to fight rather than think their way through situations."
+Nalle concluded by grudgingly recommending this game "only because there are far too few attempts of any quality to do time-travel games (not an easy task.)
+Perhaps future releases will be better integrated and more progressive in design."

 Steve Norledge reviewed Timemaster for White Dwarf #61, and stated that "Overall, I quite liked Timemaster — it is an unpretentious little game, simple and yet provides the best yet framework for time travel rolegaming."
 Norledge concluded by giving it an overall rating of 7 out of 10, saying, "It is eminently suited to the 'one-off' style of play, and, yet, with effort, would also be a good campaign game (though it would have a very episodic feel to it)."

 Jim Bambra reviewed Timemaster for the British games magazine Imagine, and stated that "With its infinite variety of settings Timemaster has a lot of potential.
 Players can experience many different situations and save the world numerous times over."

 Russell Grant Collins reviewed Timemaster for Different Worlds magazine and stated that "The bottom line on this game is that once we got used to the system, my friends and I enjoyed it and plan to play it in the future.
 It is by no means perfect, but still enjoyable.
 For those who are interested in that sort of thing, TimeMaster is supposed to be totally compatible with Pacesetter's other adventure games, Chill and Star Ace."

 In Issue 75 of Space Gamer (July–August 1985), Warren Spector commented, "Time travel RPGs seem to be in a mini-renaissance these days.
 If you're into this sort of game (and I confess, I'm not), Timemaster may be a good choice.
 It's got a fairly interesting unifying theme; the game does an excellent job of making time travel seem plausible, and the "Guide to the Continuum" is a gem.
 In this most open-ended form of roleplaying, providing players direction is no simple task.
 Timemaster does a fine job."